 You will visit a small parrot lick to see parakeets and other birds feeding from the salt-rich and medicinal clay.
 Explore the rainforest to find different animals, such as several different monkeys, smaller mammals, delicate tree frogs, many colorful birds, and beautiful butterflies.

 In addition to wildlife, you will also visit a working jungle farm.
 Taste delicious tropical fruit and see how communities live in the rainforest.
-You can also choose from a variety of add-on activities, such as jungle mountain biking, kayaking, paddleboarding, and even canopy climbing.
+You can enjoy different activities, such as night walks, birdwatching and ethnobotanical tours.
 The Posada Amazonas also offers a small spa room for a relaxing massage surrounded by the rainforest.

 The Posada Amazonas Lodge makes a great choice for 2 or 3 days in the Puerto Maldonado rainforest.